Walt Whitman Bridge: Design and construction

-Construction on the bridge began in 1953, and it opened to traffic on May 16, 1957.
+The bridge was designed by noted civil engineer Othmar Ammann, responsible for a number of historic bridges in the New York City metropolitan area.
+Construction began in 1953, and it opened to traffic on May 16, 1957.
 The bridge has a total length of 11981 ft, and a main span of 610 m.
 The bridge has seven lanes, three in each direction and a center lane that is shifted variably (via a zipper barrier) to accommodate heavy traffic.